TerraMasterOfficial/app-pkg-tools/TOS 7 Application Development Guide/15_Publishing_Process.md

 #### Step 1: Register a Developer Account

-1. Visit the TNAS Developer Platform: https://developer.terra-master.com
+1. Visit the TOS Developer Platform: https://developer.terra-master.com
 2. Click the [Register] button to enter the registration information page
 3. Use a valid email address as your login account and fill in your developer name (it is recommended to keep it consistent with the `publisher` field in the configuration file)
 4. Read and agree to the terms of service, then click [Confirm] to complete registration